class 12th physics 2025 paper leak 10 que leak

 1. Gauss's Theorem and Application to an Infinitely Long Charged Wire

-For a wire with charge density \lambda (charge per unit length) at a distance r , using a cylindrical Gaussian surface:
+For a wire with charge density (charge per unit length) at a distance , using a cylindrical Gaussian surface:

 2. Potential Energy of a System of Two Point Charges

-The electrostatic potential energy of two point charges q_1and q_2separated by distance r :
+The electrostatic potential energy of two point charges and separated by distance :

 3. Kirchhoff's Laws